Warren Zaïre-Emery

 Warren Marie Jean-Pierre Zaïre-Emery (born 8 March 2006) is a French professional footballer who plays as a midfielder for Ligue 1 club Paris Saint-Germain and the France national team.

 A product of the Paris Saint-Germain Youth Academy, Zaïre-Emery made his professional debut for PSG in August 2022, becoming the club's youngest-ever player.
 In his debut season, he became the club's youngest-ever goalscorer and the youngest player in UEFA Champions League history to start a knockout phase match, all at the age of 16, before winning his maiden Ligue 1 title.
 In his second season, he solidified his place as a starter and won a domestic double, before helping PSG win a first-ever continental treble in his third season.

 At the youth international level, Zaïre-Emery has represented France from the under-16 to under-21 levels.
 In September 2023, he became the youngest captain of the under-21s in thirty years.
 In November of the same year, Zaïre-Emery scored on his senior debut for France, becoming the team's third-youngest debutant and second-youngest goalscorer.

 Early life

 Warren Marie Jean-Pierre Zaïre-Emery was born on 8 March 2006 in Montreuil, Seine-Saint-Denis.
-His father, Franck Emery, was also a footballer, having played with Red Star in Seine-Saint-Denis.
+His father, Franck Emery, was born in Aubervilliers, and also a footballer, having played with Red Star in Seine-Saint-Denis.
 His mother is of Martiniquais descent.

 Zaïre-Emery started playing at Aubervilliers at the age of four, having to wait a year just to be old enough to take his first license there.